jasonelaw/bes-typst-memo/README.md

 quarto use template jasonelaw/bes-typst-memo
 ```

-This will install the extension and create an example qmd file that you can use as a starting place for your document.
+This will install the extension and create an example .qmd file that you can use as a starting place for your document.

 ## Using